soundasleep/railswiki/README.md

 ## TODO

 1. Use Ruby 2.4+
-1. Use yarn/webpack for Javascript assets
+1. Use yarn/webpack for Javascript assets ([not until webpack supports Rails engines](https://github.com/rails/webpacker/issues/348))
 1. Make site accessible to screen readers (like ChromeVox) by default
 1. /wiki/Home actually goes to /
 1. Allow images to have descriptions, which are used for screen readers